 At Clinton Family & Cosmetic Dentistry, we are here to help you treat complex dental concerns using advanced treatment methods.
-Our office is happy to provide TMJ treatment to patients who are suffering from a TMJ disorder.
+Our office is happy to provide TMJ treatment to patients who are suffering from TMJ disorder.
 A TMJ disorder occurs when the temporomandibular joint of your jaw becomes inflamed or injured, likely due to other underlying dental concerns.
 To help patients suffering from TMJ disorders, we offer a wide range of treatment plans to address the various dental concerns that could be contributing to your pain.
 Learn more about TMJ treatment options below.

 TMJ Treatment in Clinton, NC